alexiusacademia/alexiusacademia.github.io/_posts/2019-06-19-easyplan-day13.md

 5:01pm
 I have coded now the predecessor line but with bug.
 The placement in the horizontal direction is incorrect.
 Another bug I found, not connected to predecessor line, is the setting of predecessor, you cannot unset it.
 This is maybe on the _wbs_ component.
 Will work on this later.

+5:06pm
+I have reviewed the code and found that it was not a bug on wbs.
+It's really not going to come back to its original position because the start day of that task is already changed and it has to be changed again for correct placement.
+I found another lack of implementation though, the start day is not updating after the predecessor is set.
+I forgot this already as I was focusing on the predecessor lines.
+This was a problem for me on the previous coding of predecessor as I cannot call the ```populate``` method inside the method of an event inside the same class.
+So the solution I can think of is manually modifying the content of the cell.